surayashivji/planets.js/README.md

 You can use [the interactive planet builder tool](builder.html) to see the attributes' effects  on a planet in real time.

-Alternatively, you can see other demos in the [examples directory](examples/)
+Alternatively, you can see demos in the [examples directory](examples/)

 ## Documentation